AbhiXverse/Solidity-journey/Ethereum 101 - Day 01.md

      -  Ethereum's Ethereum Virtual Machine (EVM) can read and write data to memory, making it a Turing-complete system
 - What is the halting problem:
     -  In Turing-complete system, it's impossible to determine in advance whether a given program will eventually stop or run forever.
 This is known as the halting problem
-- How does this affect Ethereum
+- How does this affect Ethereum?
+    -  Since Ethereum runs smart contracts, it cannot predict if a contract will stop or how long it will run.
+To prevent contra